ArmaanjeetSandhu/recursivist/README.md

 - 🌳 **Tree Structure**: Displays your directories in an intuitive, hierarchical tree format
 - 📁 **Smart Filtering**: Easily exclude directories and file extensions you don't want to see
 - 🧩 **Gitignore Support**: Automatically respects your `.gitignore` patterns
+- 🔍 **Powerful Pattern Matching**: Use glob and regex patterns to precisely include or exclude files
 - 📊 **Multiple Export Formats**: Export to TXT, JSON, HTML, Markdown, and React components
 - 🔄 **Directory Comparison**: Compare two directory structures side by side with highlighted differences
 - 🧩 **React Component Export**: Generate interactive, collapsible React components for web integration